Arroyos y Esteros: Geography

 The land is completely surrounded by rivers, Piribebuy and Manduvirá River, which are mouths of many swamps and streams before these important rivers flow into Paraguay River.

 According to a local legend, two images of the Mother Virgen were found, one of those is the one in Caacupé, the faithful capital city of Paraguay, and the other one is in Tobatí.

 Arroyos y Esteros is a very wealthy region in vegetation because of its privileged location.

-Weather
+Climate

 The weather is mild and dry.
 Temperature ranges from 23 to 27 Celsius (73.4-80.6 F) during winter 3 Celsius is the minimum.

-Demography
+Demographics

-Arroyos y Esteros has 22.723 inhabitants, who 12.052 are men and 10.670 women, according to the census (2002).
-There are 2.049 people in the urban area and 16.592 in the rural area.
+Arroyos y Esteros has 22,723 inhabitants, of which 12,052 are men and 10,670 women, according to the census (2002).
+There are 2.049 people in the urban area and 16,592 in the rural area.

 Because of not enough job opportunities, young people migrate to search for better life conditions.